WindyLab/WindyLab/README.md

 ### Welcome to the WINDY Lab at Westlake University! 👋

-The WINDY Lab (Westlake Intelligent uNmanned sYstems Lab) focuses on novel theories and applications of robotic systems, especially multi-robot systems.
+The WINDY Lab (**W**estlake **IN**telligent unmanne**D** s**Y**stems Laboratory) focuses on novel theories and applications of robotic systems, especially multi-robot systems.
 We are interested in next-generation robotic systems that are interesting, meaningful, and challenging to study.
 For more information of our lab, please visit https://shiyuzhao.westlake.edu.cn/

-#### Research works
+#### Research

 <table>
   <tr>